Probing cosmology with bright sirens from the CosmoDC2_BCO LSST synthetic catalog: Conclusion

 \section{Conclusion}

-In this work, we investigated the cosmological constraining power of bright sirens and their synergy with the future Roman Type Ia supernova dataset, explicitly incorporating a realistic treatment of lensing dispersion.
+In this work, we investigated the cosmological constraining power of bright sirens and their synergy with the future Roman Type Ia supernova dataset.
 Using the \mytt{CosmoDC2_BCO} catalog of events detectable by current and next-generation GW detector networks, combined with kilonova discoveries enabled by LSST Target of Opportunity observations, we assessed how the number of events, sky-localization accuracy, and joint observations with SNe~Ia affect the precision of cosmological parameters.

 For the Hubble constant, using BNS/BHNS events localized within \(\Delta\Omega \lesssim 100~\mathrm{deg}^2\), third-generation networks achieve sub-percent precision after only three years of observations, reaching 0.2\% with the CE+ET+LVK configuration after a decade.
 By contrast, the LVK network requires nearly ten years to reduce the uncertainty below 6\%.
 This implies that the LVK O5 observing run can shed light on the $H_0$ tension \textit{only if} the inferred value lies outside the range spanned by the Planck and SH0ES determinations, which currently achieve much higher precisions of 0.8\% and 1.4\%, respectively.
 Roman supernovae do not directly tighten \(H_0\), but through parameter correlations they stabilize the inference and enable an absolute calibration of the supernova magnitude \(M_B\) that is competitive with, and potentially tighter than, current distance-ladder determinations.